etf2l/rules/docs/latest-rules-updates.md

 ---
-title: Latest rules updates
+title: Latest Rule Changes
 ---

-## Rules Updates
+## Rule Changes

-All recent Config Updates will be documented on this page.
+All recent rule changes will be documented on this page.

 ---